 Vanilla Ink takes the time to pair you with the mentor that will most benefit your practice.
-The mentor will be not necessarily by industry specific to offer a broad range of experience and skills.
+The mentor will not necessarily be industry specific to offer a broad range of experience and skills.
 The Inker will have minimum 9 hours of one-to-one bespoke mentoring to support their place on the programme.
-The Inkers are also expected to take part in peer support mentoring sessions where you will work with the others in the group, to facilitate and support each other during Vanilla Ink.
+The Inkers are also expected to take part in peer support mentoring sessions, Critical Response, where you will work with the others in the group, to facilitate and support each other during Vanilla Ink.

 'With the support of my mentor I made achievable goals for the year.
 In one year I have gained funding, made a new collection, organised a photo shoot, secured stockists, exhibited at New Designers One Year On, had my jewellery on the catwalk at Scottish Jewellery Week and had lots of orders for special commissions.
 I've learnt a lot and grown in confidence.'